UzunDemir/uzundemir777.github.io/README.md

 # uzundemir.github.io
-This is the source code for my
+This is the source code for my blog.